 6. African American Heritage Walk

-When we arrived, Ms. Speller greeted me with a hug.
-In what is clearly a labor of love, she has turned a house into an idiosyncratic collection of artifacts about Wilmington’s tragic and inspiring racial history.
+We also visited the Burnett-Eaton Museum Foundation, open by appointment.
+This house museum is clearly a labor of love, an idiosyncratic collection of artifacts about Wilmington’s tragic and inspiring racial history.
 A prominent African-American doctor, Foster Burnett, once lived in the house.
-His son-in-law, Hubert Eaton, Sr., a doctor and civil rights leader, sued to integrate a hospital, schools, and other institutions.
+And his son-in-law, Hubert Eaton, Sr., a doctor and civil rights leader, sued to integrate a hospital, schools, and other institutions.

 7. Nearby Beaches